karenbennis/Xy/README.md

 - The dataset has same columns as large dataset, which makes for good sample data for testing our initial NLP model
 - This dataset does not have an equal distribution of reviews corresponding with each star rating

+### Database setup

+#### Considerations
+With regard to the data storage for this project, we felt it was necessary to find a solution that was able to accommodate large storage capacity while still meeting the budget constraints of the project.

+Since Google Cloud Storage and Google Cloud SQL allow free egress between the database and Google Colaboratory, we made the decision to store the data files in a Google Could Storage bucket.

+#### Setup
+We created a Colab notebook (xy_database_prepper.ipynb) to complete the following tasks:

+1. Connect to the Google Cloud Storage bucket.
+2. Load the data file into a PySpark DataFrame.
+3. Change the required data types.
+4. Transform the DataFrame into multiple DataFrames to match the schema.
+5. Load the DataFrames to the Google Cloud SQL database.

+#### Accessing the data
+The main Colab notebook Project.ipynb interacts with the database in the following ways:
+1. Connects to the database using Cloud SQL Proxy.
+2. Query the database for required tables.
+3. Join tables into a DataFrame.
+4. Perform data transformation adding a "class" column for the machine learning model.
+5. Load class information to the review_class table in the database.

 ### Exploratory analysis phase
 Using the sample dataset, the exploratory analysis and plotting revealed that there was an uneven distribution of reviews across the different star ratings, with most of the set being 4 and 5-star reviews.

 Despite the imbalance, we created various plots that looked at review text length, useful votes, cool votes, and funny votes to see if there were patterns that could be observed on the basis of star rating.

 We discovered immediately that there did not appear to be much variation between a 1-star review and a 5-star review across all metrics.